Buy and assign to

 Who is the course for?

-This eLearning course is aimed at individuals working in the oil and gas industry.
+This Loss of Containment Training course is aimed at individuals working in the oil and gas industry.
 It is particularly suited to those who are new to the industry.

 Is previous experience required?